Program for the prevention and treatment of STI-HIV-AIDS

 Vulnerable groups such as sex workers have historically been stigmatised because they have been associated with the transmission of STI-HIV-AIDS.
 This makes the uptake of health services for this group even more important, including access to appropriate information and sexual and reproductive health care.

-Since 1995 ICAS has been running a competitive voucher program.
-ICAS promotes the human rights of these groups through the voucher scheme and peer education, as well as through lobbying and advocacy.
-The ICAS voucher scheme is one of the world’s first voucher schemes for health services and has proven to be highly successful in reaching vulnerable groups with priority health services.
+Since 1995 ICAS has run a competitive voucher program.
+ICAS promotes the human rights of vulnerable groups through the voucher scheme, peer education, lobbying and advocacy.
+This is one of the world’s first voucher schemes for health services and has proven to be highly successful in reaching vulnerable groups with priority health services.

-The program began as a research program providing free-of-charge prevention and treatment services for STIs in Managua, Nicaragua.
+The voucher scheme began as a research program providing free-of-charge prevention and treatment services for STIs in Managua.
 The target groups are:

 • Sex workers (SW)